Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

     }
     ```

-18. Open the file **UIDefinition** in Notepad, review its content, and close the file without making any modifications:
+18. Open the file **UIDefinition.json** in Notepad, review its content, and close the file without making any modifications:

     ```
     {